mattcarlotta/nextjs-ssr-kit/README.md

 ## ENV Setup

-By default, this project attempts to import `.env` files placed within the `env` directory according to the `process.env.NODE_ENV` variable (`development`, `staging` and `production`, ...etc).
+By default, this project attempts to import `.env` files placed within the `root` directory according to the `process.env.ENV_LOAD` variable (`development`, `staging` and `production`, ...etc; see snackables [documentation](https://github.com/mattcarlotta/snackables/blob/main/README.md) for more info).
 However, this has been set up to be flexible so that if you don't wish to utilize any `.env` files, then as long the following `process.env` variables are defined, then the `.env` files and/or directory can be discarded:

 - `APIPORT` (required and used [here](api/server.ts#L20))
 - `baseURL` (required and used [here](src/utils/axiosConfig/index.ts#L8))